Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 The Meross smart plugs, while still relatively thick, make internet connected gadgets seem far less intrusive than in years past.

 Quick & Easy Installation

-It took me about 5 minutes to connect the plug to my WiFi and then another 5 to pair it with my Alexa/Google speakers.
+It took me about five minutes to connect the plug to my Wi-Fi and then another five to pair it with my Alexa/Google speakers.